Different Rules for Claiming Dependents, Head of Household, and the EIC

 The Earned Income Tax Credit (EIC) is a refundable tax credit for lower-income families.
 In other words, the IRS will actually send you a refund for any portion of the credit that remains after applying it to eliminate any tax bill you might owe.

 Children, grandchildren, brothers, sisters, nieces, and nephews can all qualify as dependents for EITC purposes, but parents, grandparents, and other types of relationships generally will not.
 Your dependent person must be younger than age 19, or age 24 if he's a full-time student for at least five months out of the year.

 Comparing All the Rules

-Tax preparation software usually includes questionnaires to help taxpayers determine whether they are eligible to claim a dependent, to file as head of household, and to claim the earned income credit.
-Many of these interview questions may seem repetitive, but that's because in each case the criteria are slightly different.
-The IRS also provides a web tool called the EITC Assistant to help taxpayers figure out if they qualify for the earned income credit.
+Tax preparation software usually includes questionnaires to help taxpayers determine whether they're eligible to claim a dependent, to file as head of household, or to claim the Earned Income Credit or other tax breaks.
+Many of these interview questions might seem repetitive, but that's because the criteria can be slightly different in each case.